WongLynn/btctxt/README.md

 Just to be clear here: if you decide to go with option 3, you're deciding to keep your credentials in plain text on your pc at your own risk.

+#Donations
+If you're feeling generous, feel free to donate to:

+1BTCtxt75EQkvi1MnbKSiTTcXxQpnvkSUe